 All Job Skills Training is goal-focused, with the customer's goals and abilities documented on VR3314, Job Skills Training—Referral and VR3315, Job Skills Training Progress Report.
 Job Skills Training is limited to 200 hours per customer for the life of the customer's VR case.

+When a work site will not allow a job skills trainer on site (e.g. security clearance or safety concerns) or the job skills trainer determines it is not safe to enter the work site, job skills training may be provided remotely only with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service will be delivered; and

+how the service delivery will meet the customers individual training needs.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

 VR pays for job skills only if the customer is placed in an organization or business that is not owned, operated, controlled, or governed by the service provider providing the Job Skills Training service.
 Service providers that are state agencies, state universities, or facilities that are a part of a state university system are exempt from this requirement.

 Any request to change the Job Skills Training Service Description, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director using the VR3472, Contracted Service Modification Request form, before the change is implemented.